 The following are general guidelines for successful admission into the Ph.D. program in Nanoscale Science:

-- A bachelor’s or master’s degree in a science or engineering field relevant to nanoscale science is required for admission to full standing in the Ph.D. in Nanoscale Science.
+- A bachelor’s or master’s degree in a science or engineering discipline relevant to nanoscale science is required for admission to full standing in the Nanoscale Science Ph.D. program.

 - A minimum undergraduate grade point average of 3.0 or, if the applicant is currently enrolled in a graduate program or has earned a master’s degree, a minimum grade point average of 3.0 in a relevant science or engineering master’s program.

 - Admission to the program will require strong scores on the verbal, quantitative, and analytical sections of the Graduate Record Examination.
-The Graduate Record Examination is a required part of the application package.
+GRE scores ARE NO LONGER REQUIRED FOR APPLICATION!

-- Three strong, positive letters of recommendation, at least two of which must come from faculty in the applicant’s current or previous academic program.
-All letters should be written by individuals in a position to judge the applicant’s likely success in a Ph.D. level program.
-Letters should address the applicant’s suitability for a Ph.D. program and ability to complete the program in a timely fashion.
+- Three strong, positive letters of recommendation, at least two of which should come from faculty in the applicant’s current or previous academic program.
+All letters should be written by individuals in a position capable of judging the applicant’s likely success in a Ph.D. level program.
+Letters should address the applicant’s suitability for a Ph.D. program and ability to complete the program in a timely manner.

-- Admission to the program of students who are not native English speakers will require strong scores on the TOEFL exam.
+- Admission of students who are not native English speakers will require strong scores on the TOEFL exam.
 The TOEFL exam is a required part of the application for non-native English speakers.